shawnmckinney/groovy-apache-fortress/README.md

-# groovy_apache_fortress
+# What's groovy-apache-fortress?

-A groovy wrapper for Apache Fortress
+A wrapper for Apache Fortress APIs written in Groovy.

 ## Overview

-This sample uses Apache Groovy to wrap Fortress APIs.
+This sample uses Apache Groovy to wrap Fortress AccessMgr and AdminMgr APIs.
 It provides a deep dive into advanced RBAC use cases showing a novel way of invoking its APIs.
-It's not a basic tutorial on how RBAC works.
+This is not a basic tutorial on the fundamentals of RBAC.
 There are other places for that, start with the [Apache Fortress project page](https://directory.apache.org/fortress/).

+## Why Groovy?

+Apache Groovy is a dynamic language that runs on top of the Java Virtual Machine.
+Its simple language syntax rules allowing test cases to be written quickly and clearly.

+We can iterate through a bunch of scenarios really fast.

-## How it works
+## How this sample works

-There's one module for adding the RBAC policy, another for verifying it.
+There's one module for adding the RBAC policy (AdminMgr), another for verifying it (AccessMgr).
-Each test module uses its wrapper for invoking Apache Fortress manager apis, in order to do the work.
+Each test module uses its wrapper for invoking Apache Fortress manager APIs, in order to do the work.

 1. [GroovyAdminMgrTests](src/test/groovy/org/apache/directory/fortress/GroovyAdminMgrTests.groovy) -> [GroovyAdminMgr](src/main/groovy/org/apache/directory/fortress/GroovyAdminMgr.groovy) -> Apache Fortress AdminMgr
 2. [GroovyAccessMgrTests](src/test/groovy/org/apache/directory/fortress/GroovyAccessMgrTests.groovy) -> [GroovyAccessMgr](src/main/groovy/org/apache/directory/fortress/GroovyAccessMgr.groovy) -> Apache Fortress AccessMgr